-|New Mexico may be best known for both their chile peppers and their Southwestern style chili, each of which is available in green or red.
-And which one is better is always a hot debate in that part of the country.
 Located in the center of the Rio Grande agricultural territory is Hatch, New Mexico which is the self proclaimed Chile Capital of the World.
 "Hatch chiles" refer to the five or six main cultivated varieties of New Mexico chiles grown in and around the town of Hatch.
 Our New Mexico Chiles are from this small region.

 There are approximately 5 chiles per ounce.